ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 - ESXi host CPU chipsets on source and destination vDCs
 - EVC modes on source and destination Clusters
 - vDS versions are the same between source and destination vDC.
-You can upgrade the vDS vRACK from the source PCC.
+You can upgrade the vDS vRACK from the source vDC.
 For the vDS with VM Network (VXLAN vDS), please contact the support so that the vDS is upgraded.

 > [!primary]
 > It is recommended to test the migration path with low-impact or test VMs before production migration.